bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 ### 1. Vision and Goals

-The project is part of the front end of ChRIS platform(ChRIS Research Integration System, which is a web-based medical image platform that allows for various forms of medical image processing(Ex: MRIs).
+The project is part of the front end of ChRIS platform which have a team group of nealy 200 people(ChRIS Research Integration System, which is a web-based medical image platform that allows for various forms of medical image processing(Ex: MRIs).
 ChRIS platform is:
 - Open source
 - A medical image processing platform
 - Deployed on the Massachusetts Open Cloud (MOC)

 Our goal is to:
 - Design a front-end interface using React & Redux.
-- Conduct unit test about ChRIS Javascript API.
+- Conduct unit test about ChRIS API.
 - Deploy ChRIS store backend and frontend to MOC using Openshift.
 - Explore the performance of ChRIS store website in MOC.